swiss-art-research-net/bso-smapshot/README.md

 The command will output the list of tasks:
 ```
 task: Available tasks for this project:
+* ingest:               Ingest the data into a named graph via the specified SPARQL Graph Store endpoint
 * perform-mapping:      Map Smapshot XML data in the temporary folder to CIDOC/RDF
 * prepare-mapping:      Compare the retrieved XML files with the mapped TTL files and copy all unconverted XML files to a temporary folder.
 * retrieve-data:        Download the detailed data for all validated images in the SARI/BSO collection into the `/data` folder.
 The data is converted to XML for later mapping using the X3ML Mapping Engine.
+* run:                  Run entire pipeline
 ```

 Run a given task as follows: